 VCA Mixer Strips

-Although track/bus groups offer a certain kind of grouped-control over gain, solo, mute and more, traditional mixing consoles have long had group master channels ("VCAs") which allows to combine both a single fader to control the group level while also allowing you to easily adjust the relative levels inside the group.
+Although track/bus groups offer a certain kind of grouped-control over gain, solo, mute and more, traditional mixing consoles have long had group master channels ("VCAs") which allows to combine both a single fader to control the group level while also allowing to easily adjust the relative levels inside the group.
 For large projects, this can make mixing much easier to control.

 Ardour implements those VCAs in a way that allows to use either or both of the conventions used on different traditionnal consoles for combining multiple masters: